ebitengine/oto/README.md

 On some platforms you will need a C/C++ compiler in your path that Go can use.

-- macOS: On newer macOS versions type `clang` on your terminal and a dialog with installation instructions will appear if you don't have it
+- iOS: On newer macOS versions type `clang` on your terminal and a dialog with installation instructions will appear if you don't have it
   - If you get an error with clang use xcode instead `xcode-select --install`
 - Linux and other Unix systems: Should be installed by default, but if not try [GCC](https://gcc.gnu.org/) or [Clang](https://releases.llvm.org/download.html)